 The Surface Laptop Go is a fantastic device at a super-affordable price.
-It offers decent performance and comfortable keyboard that's ideal for students, office workers and social media addicts alike.
-The low-resolution display means it isn't the best for streaming Netflix, but it will be tough to find better value elsewhere.
+It offers decent performance and a comfortable keyboard that’s ideal for students, office workers and social media addicts alike.
+The low-resolution display means it isn’t the best for streaming Netflix, but it will be tough to find better value elsewhere.

 - Incredible value

 - Excellent performance

 - Comfortable keyboard

 - No fingerprint scanner on base configuration